sudara/pamplejuce/README.md

 4. Pick which formats you want built on line 11.

 5. Set the correct flags for your plugin under `juce_add_plugin`.
 Check out the API https://github.com/juce-framework/JUCE/blob/master/docs/CMake%20API.md and be sure to change things like `PLUGIN_CODE` and `PLUGIN_MANUFACTURER_CODE`.
+6. Build n' Run!
+If you want to generate an Xcode project, run `cmake -B Builds -G Xcode`.
+Or just open the project in CLion or VS2022.

 7. If you are packaging and code signing, you'll want to take a look at the packaging/ directory and add assets and config that match your product.
 Otherwise you can delete the steps which do this.